 Have you suffered investment losses in Hospitality Investors Trust (HIT REIT)?
-If so, the securities attorneys at The White Law Group may be able to help you to recover your losses through FINRA Arbitration.
+If so, the securities attorneys at The White Law Group may be able to help you to recover your losses through FINRA Dispute Resolution.

 Hospitality Investors Trust Inc. was formerly known as American Realty Capital Hospitality Trust Inc. The publicly registered non-traded real estate investment trust changed its name following its transition to a standalone self-managed REIT.

 HIT REIT went effective in January 2014 and suspended sales activities in November 2015 after raising $911 million in investor equity, according to reports.
 As of the first quarter of 2017, the company’s $2.4 billion portfolio was comprised of 141 properties.